rodmarkun/SmolML/smolml/models/tree/README.md

 We could model each of these decisions as a `DecisionNode`.
 Imagine it!
 We take today's data.
 Based on that data we choose **a feature to split on**.
 For example, in the first decision we check the outlook of the day, while in the next one we might check temperature or a boolean indicating rain.

 Of course, we need some **threshold** to split our decisions.
-For example, a British person might find 30°C outrageously hot, or 40°C for a Spanish one.
+For example, more than 35°C might be too hot to play tennis (or 25°C if you're British).
 But that threshold is what determines whether we play or not.

 Each decision might lead to other decisions, so we should store the **possible decisions** down our tree.
 Basically, other `DecisionNode`s that derive from the current one.